Senators want answers on risk of nuclear power plant hacks

 Congress has some nuclear concerns when it comes to cybersecurity.

-On the heels of reports of foreign hackers trying to access computer networks at U.S. nuclear power plants, Massachusetts Sen. Edward Markey on Monday wrote a letter (PDF) to five federal agencies demanding more information about the attacks.
+On the heels of reports of foreign hackers trying to access computer networks at U.S. nuclear power plants, Massachusetts Sen. Edward Markey on Monday wrote a letter (PDF) to five federal agencies asking for more information about the attacks.

-Among other questions, Markey wants the agencies to answer, by Aug.
-10, how many nuclear plants suffered attacks, who is responsible for coordinating cybersecurity for nuclear power, if they are getting proper resources, and what changes need to be made to improve security.
+Among other information, Markey wants to know the number of nuclear plants that suffered attacks, who coordinates cybersecurity for nuclear power and recommendations for improving security.
+He has requested answers by Aug.
+10.

-The FBI and DHS issued a report Friday saying that hackers have been targeting nuclear facilities in the US since May, and that the frequency and intensity have increased over the last two months.
+On Friday, the FBI and DHS reported hackers have been targeting nuclear facilities in the US since May, and that the frequency and intensity have increased over the last two months.

-Cybersecurity has become a growing concern as attacks like global ransomware and infrastructure shutdowns continue to devastate the world.
+Cybersecurity has become a growing concern as global ransomware and infrastructure shutdowns attacks continue to devastate the world.
 After the GoldenEye ransomware attack struck Ukraine, workers at the Chernobyl nuclear disaster site had to monitor radiation manually.

-Politicians are concerned that a similar cyberattack on US nuclear power plants could have disastrous results.
-Wolf Creek Nuclear Operating Corporations, a power plant based in Kansas, was one of the companies targeted by hackers in the attacks, according to the FBI.
+Politicians are concerned a similar cyberattack on US nuclear power plants could have disastrous results.
+Wolf Creek Nuclear Operating Corporation, which manages a power plant in Kansas, was one of the companies targeted by hackers in the attacks, according to the FBI.

-The DHS pointed out that the attacks were mostly on the business end, and that there were no threats to any operations or public safety.
-But Markey believes there is still potential for future attacks.
+The DHS pointed out the attacks were mostly on the business side, and that there were no threats to any operations or public safety.
+But Markey says there is still potential for future attacks.

 "There is no guarantee that malicious code could not migrate to physical control systems through the errant or unauthorized use of removable storage devices," Markey wrote.